leomcelroy/cad-in-1-hour/README.md

 We're going to introduce you to some of the key concepts needed to create design tools.
 We will introduce many of these concepts by demonstrating how to implement minimal (but often practical) versions of them in code (JavaScript!).
-We will cover how to represent solids with analytical distance fields, how to mesh those fields, some history of modern solid modelling CAD tools, BREPs through the context of the step format, and constraint solvers.
+We will cover how to represent solids with analytical distance fields, how to mesh those fields, some history of modern solid modeling CAD tools, BREPs through the context of the step format, and constraint solvers.

 Let's get into it.